george-chou/CRROG/README.md

 ## Deployment

-Please put your private key at the same path of _README.md_ and update your public DNS in _.circleci/config.yml_; Connect GitHub to CircleCI and create a building label for deployment on _README.md._
+Please put your private key at the same path of _README.md_ and update your public DNS in _.circleci/config.yml_; Connect GitHub to CircleCI and create a building label for deployment on _README.md_.

 ## DEV MANUAL